HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

 Use tighter bounds for high-frequency drills (e.g. 100 ms processing, 500 ms lag) and widen them for slower venues.

+### Performance health helper

+`TradingManager.assess_performance_health()` bundles throughput, backlog, and resource thresholds into a single verdict.
+In addition to the throughput assessment above it:

+- Compares the latest `EventBacklogTracker` snapshot against either the tracker’s configured threshold or an override supplied via `backlog_threshold_ms`.
+- Validates CPU and memory samples from `ResourceUsageMonitor` using optional limits (`max_cpu_percent`, `max_memory_mb`, `max_memory_percent`).
+- Surfaces the throttle state (active/reason/message) alongside the health summary so operators can see whether rate limits contributed to a slowdown.

+The helper returns a dictionary containing the component verdicts (throughput, backlog, resource) plus an overall `healthy` flag.
+When resource thresholds are defined but no process metrics are available, the helper marks the resource status as `"no_data"` so missing baselines surface in smoke tests.

 ### Backlog posture

 Event ingest lag also drives a dedicated `backlog` snapshot populated by the new